 “I should tell you what’s happening with John,” I say, as he is his legal guardian.
 I relate his opening up to Martin Scorsese, then regressing.
 How the Watts are giving him room, but that he stopped talking this week.
 Mike Sr. wants to have him professionally evaluated but agrees to wait until we get back, to let the Watts deal with it in their old-fashioned way, ‘love the child, spare the shrink.’

 Casper goes ape shit about seeing the info on his mom.
 We run into the bathroom.
 He devours it all.
 Her last address is near Daytona.
 There’s no phone number.
-There are a lot of pictures, mostly old.
+There are lots of pictures, mostly old.
 She’s a dead ringer for Jace, long, stringy blonde hair, deep blue eyes, long horsey face.
 The pictures are from when she was just a year or so older than he is.
 The likeness is striking.
 I warn Casper that she may seem much older, especially if she’s had a rough life.
 He doesn’t care, but is worried she no longer loves him and won’t see or feel him.

 “She will definitely feel you,” I assure him.
 “Seeing you is harder, but we’ll sign for you.’